Protein-Energy Undernutrition (PEU)

 In patients with functional limitations, home delivery of meals and feeding assistance are key.

-Treatment of institutionalized elderly patients with PEU requires multiple interventions:
+Treatment of institutionalized older patients with PEU requires multiple interventions:

 The long-term use of gastrostomy tube feeding is essential for patients with severe dysphagia; its use in patients with dementia is controversial.
 Increasing evidence supports the avoidance of unpalatable therapeutic diets (eg, low salt, diabetic, low cholesterol) in institutionalized patients because these diets decrease food intake and may cause severe PEU.